top of page

 WECAN x If Not Us Then Who: Protecting Nature, Defending Rights: Women’s Bold Leadership for Peace with Nature

-Saturday, October 26, 5:00 pm - 6:30 pm
+Saturday, October 26, 5:00 pm - 6:30 pm COT

 Co-moderated by Nina Gualinga (Kichwa), Indigenous rights defender, Mujeres Amazónicas Defensoras de la Selva from Sarayaku, Ecuador

-Join us for a powerful and inspiring evening as frontline and Indigenous women leaders and global advocates share the many frameworks, approaches, and solutions taking place worldwide regarding the significance of living in reciprocity and in peace with Nature. â€‹
+WECAN is partnering with If Not Us Then Who for a special evening event at the Our Village and E&C Pavilion for the UNCBD COP16 in Cali, Colombia.
+Join us for a powerful and inspiring evening as frontline and Indigenous women leaders and global advocates share the many frameworks, approaches, and solutions taking place worldwide regarding the significance of living in reciprocity and in peace with Nature.

-CBD INUTW Pavilion PR.png
+CBD INUTW Pavilion PR (2).png

 Together, women in all of their diversity will address the root causes of the interlocking biodiversity and climate crises while creating space for deep reflection, understanding, and connection by weaving together the wisdom of cultural traditions with urgent political calls to action.
 The evening’s conversation will center on transformative women-led solutions and strategies for defending the rights of women land defenders and protecting the sacred web of life.
 Additionally, speakers will advance critical aspects of the Kunming-Montreal Global Biodiversity Framework (GBF) and share visions for COP30 in Brazil.
 Together -- we envision a future where the voices of Indigenous and frontline women lead the way toward a livable and thriving planet for all generations!
 Please join us for this special opportunity to deepen our commitment to collective action and to honor the sacred relationship between communities and Mother Earth.